Travelling with your pet

 Hitting the highway

-If you are planning an extended trip by car with your furry family friend then preparation ahead of time is essential; from planning pet friendly rest stops to ensuring you always have help on hand in a medical emergency just follow our handy checklist to ensure that the only memories you will be making this summer are picture perfect ones;
+If you are planning an extended trip by car with your furry family friend then preparation ahead of time is essential; from planning pet-friendly rest stops and accommodation to ensuring you have an sufficient supply of your pet’s food as well as any medicines it is currently on, just follow our handy checklist to ensure that the only memories you’ll be making this summer are picture perfect ones!

 The safety stuff: